josephmisiti/awesome-machine-learning/README.md

 <a name="c-general-purpose" />
 #### General-Purpose Machine Learning
 * [Recommender](https://github.com/GHamrouni/Recommender) - A C library for product recommendations/suggestions using collaborative filtering (CF).
+* [Darknet](https://github.com/pjreddie/darknet) - Darknet is an open source neural network framework written in C and CUDA.
+It is fast, easy to install, and supports CPU and GPU computation.

 <a name="c-cv" />